CloudM-Migrate/documentation/Migration-Project-Guides/FileSharetoM365.md

 - Export Type: User
 - Import Type: Team Site
-- Export Name: Any value
+- Export Name: SharePoint Document Library (example: /sites/site-name/Shared%20Documents/) or OneDrive UPN
-- Import Name: SharePoint Document Library (example: /sites/site-name/Shared%20Documents/) or OneDrive UPN
+- Import Name: Any value that refers to source such as E:\
 - Given Name \ Item Name: N/A
 - Family Name: N/A
 - Password: N/A